 In This Article

-In perfumery, the method used to extract the scent of laurels is those of steam distillation.
-Two parts of the bay leaf are then used: the leaves and the flower.
-The leaves are mainly used in men's perfumes.
-They give them an aromatic note, both camphorated and spicy.
-The laurel flower, on the other hand, is more refined and floral.
-As such, it is rather used in feminine perfumes.
+Steam distillation is the method used to extract the scent of laurels in perfumery.
+Two parts of the bay leaf are used: the leaves and the flower.
+The leaves are primarily employed in men's perfumes, providing an aromatic, camphoraceous, and spicy note.
+Conversely, the more refined and floral laurel flower is used in women's perfumes.

-Many juices today contain this product.
-Serge Lutens, moreover, is a true follower.
-Laurel is notably present in its famous Ambre Sultan and Arabia perfumes.
-Likewise, Clarins has incorporated it into the composition of its Eau des Jardins, while Guerlain has made it the star of the Aqua Allegoria Laurel Licorice fragrance.
+Several contemporary fragrances contain laurel.
+Serge Lutens, for instance, is a devoted fan, incorporating laurel into its renowned Ambre Sultan and Arabia perfumes.
+Clarins has also included laurel in the composition of its Eau des Jardins, while Guerlain has made it the star of the Aqua Allegoria Laurel Licorice fragrance.

 Fun Facts About Laurel